-Using spectrum noises for the above Guassian and Allen-Cahn examples performs favorably; this is because the fine scale structure is well captured by such spectrum noise.
-However, for general distributions, simply using Gaussian measures as noise to mimic the second-order statistics of the data distribution may lead to failures.
+Spectrum noise performs favorably on the Gaussian and Allen--Cahn examples above because the fine-scale structure is well captured by such noise.
+However, for general distributions, simply using Gaussian noise to mimic the second-order statistics of the data distribution may lead to failures.

-As an illustrative example, consider the 2D Navier-Stokes equations with random forcing on the torus $\mathbb{T}^2 = [0,2\pi]^2$.
+As an illustrative example, consider the 2D Navier--Stokes equations with random forcing on the torus $\mathbb{T}^2 = [0,2\pi]^2$.
 Using the vorticity formulation, the equation can be expressed as:

 Here, $v = \nabla^{\perp} \psi = (-\partial_y\psi, \partial_x\psi)$ represents the velocity field derived from the stream function $\psi$, which satisfies $-\Delta \psi = \omega$.
-The term $\mathrm{d}\eta$ denotes white-in-time random forcing acting on a finite set of Fourier modes, while $\nu$, $\alpha$, and $\varepsilon > 0$ are physical parameters; we take $\nu=10^{-3}$, $\alpha=0.1$, $\varepsilon = 1$, and other parameters, following \cite{chen2024probabilistic}.
+The term $\mathrm{d}\eta$ denotes white-in-time random forcing acting on a finite set of Fourier modes, while $\nu$, $\alpha$, and $\varepsilon > 0$ are physical parameters; we take $\nu=10^{-3}$, $\alpha=0.1$, $\varepsilon = 1$, and other parameters following \cite{chen2024probabilistic}.
 For this choice, equation~\eqref{eq:2D_vorticity_NS} is rigorously proven to be ergodic with a unique invariant measure~\cite{hairer2006ergodicity}.

-We generate the Navier-Stokes data by long-time simulation on a fine grid.
+We generate the Navier--Stokes data by long-time simulation on a fine grid, yielding $\sim 9\times 10^4$ training vorticity snapshots ($\sim 10^5$ in total with a $90$/$10$ training/test split); the per-mode variance defining the spectrum noise is estimated empirically from $5\times 10^3$ of these snapshots.
 Figure \ref{fig:samples-nse-and-noises} shows samples from the invariant distribution along with three noise types that we will use for constructing the ODE generative models.
 The spectrum noise matches the estimated Fourier spectrum of the data by using empirically determined variances for each Fourier coefficient.
 The rougher spectrum noise multiplies each Fourier coefficient by the wavenumber magnitude $k=\|m\|_2$ to create a rougher spectral profile.
 Finally, we include standard white noise for comparison.

-Using the interpolant $I_t = \alpha_t z + \beta_t x_1$ with the three noise types and linear schedule $\alpha_t = 1-t$ and $\beta_t = t$, we construct ODE generative models through stochastic interpolants.
-We solve the resulting generative ODE via RK4 schemes.
-The enstrophy spectra of the generated samples are presented in Figure \ref{fig:generated-results-spectrum}.
-Clearly, noise with a rougher spectrum works significantly better than the spectrum noise with matched smoothness.
+Using the interpolant $I_t = \alpha_t z + \beta_t x_1$ with the three noise types and the linear schedule $\alpha_t = 1-t$, $\beta_t = t$, we train an ODE generative model for each and integrate by RK4.
+The enstrophy spectra of the generated samples are reported in Figure~\ref{fig:generated-results-spectrum}.